GrayCon1/ConnorGray_ST10263992_PROG_POE/README.md

 ### Step 4
 Now that the program has launched, the user shall be shown a menu to select the function of the program:
-  -Create Recipe
+  1. Create Recipe
-  -Display Recipe
+  2. Display Recipe
-  -Change Scale Factor of the Recipe
+  3. Change the Scale Factor of the Recipe
-  -Reset the Scale Factor of the Recipe
+  4. Reset the Scale Factor of the Recipe
-  -Display all saved Recipe
+  5. Display all saved Recipe
-  -End the program.
+  6. End the program.

 ### Step 5
 If the user creates a new recipe they will be asked to give it:
 Name
-  -Number of ingredients, name of each ingredient, quantity of it, unit of measure of it -How many calories
+  1. Number of ingredients, name of each ingredient, the quantity of it, the unit of measure of it
+  2. How many calories
-  -Foodgroup it falls under>
+  3. Foodgroup it falls under>
-  -Number of steps in the recipe and a description of the steps
+  4. Number of steps in the recipe and a description of the steps

 >This will automatically save the recipe